 - Is there a question you hope I’ll ask you about your child?

-I write this blog less from the stance of a teacher and more from my perspective as a mother.
-Although I have a great deal of experience in education, I still believe that my son's teacher will know him in ways that I may not, that his teacher will have expertise that I may not, and that I will need her and rely on her to help me son get the most out of his fifth-grade experience.
-I hope that she'll see me as a partner and I'm excited to meet her next month.
+I write this less from the stance of a teacher and more from my perspective as a mother.
+Although I have a great deal of experience in education, I still believe that my son’s teacher will know him in ways that I may not, that his teacher will have expertise that I may not, and that I will need her and rely on her to help me son get the most out of his fifth-grade experience.
+I hope that she’ll see me as a partner, and I’m excited to meet her next month.